 2 Chronicles 7:14, . . . if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.
 (NKJV)

 B. True repentance is revealed by our choices

-2. When we confess our sin to God, we agree with God that what we did was sinful.
+- When we confess our sin to God, we agree with God that our sin is sin.

 2 Kings 23:25, And before him there was no king like him who turned to the Lord with all his heart and with all his soul and with all his might, according to all the law of Moses; nor did any like him arise after him.

 - An idol is anything or anyone that occupies the highest place in your heart.

 - Even Christians can permit people and things to become an idol in their heart.

 1 John 5:21, Little children, guard yourselves from idols.